GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 | Total DFF's | 936            | 1016    |         |

-The table above shows resource usage of Clash Ethernet compared to LithEth and Verilog, using a data width of 4 and a simple echo design.
+The table above shows resource usage of Clash Ethernet compared to LithEth and Verilog, using a data width of 4 bytes and a simple echo design.
 The data shows that Clash Ethernet is about 10% more efficient in terms of DFF's (D-Flip-Flops).

 TODO: add Verilog resource usage.